With 30 years’ experience, R A Brown can offer underfloor heating on its own or as part of a complete service – which includes:

 It is important to remember that different solutions work best for each project, our staff will advise you.
 We also design and supply radiator systems and combined systems.

-In our opinion the following types of project suit underfloor heating perfectly:
+In our opinion the following types of project suit underfloor heating (UFH) perfectly:

 - Almost all new build houses and many commercial projects